sergiokopplin/indigo/_posts/2018-10-24-you-dont-have-to-write-integration-tests-part-1.md

 Here we separate our integration tests into an `integration` package and eliminate that package from our `make test` command.

 In this way a developer may run a (hopefully) comprehensive unit test suite with `make test` and get back results immediately.
 The `integration` target can be saved for the rare moments when we require a new contract from our dependencies, or it could be run exclusively by CI.

+# Look forward to Part 2

+That's all for now, but in Part 2 I'll explain a useful tactic for avoiding integration tests altogether.
+Look forward to it!